- Product Name: Viviscal

 Whilst these Viviscal ingredients may well have hair health boosting properties, it is worth noting that the scientific evidence backing the positive effects when it comes to hair thickening is at best limited.
 Also while this product may work for some, there is also no guarantee that this product will work for everyone.

-The best way to identify whether any particular supplement, diet, or lifestyle change may be of benefit to your health is by first investigating your genetics using a service such as SelfDecode to identify your body’s predetermined needs.
+The best way to identify whether any particular supplement, diet, or lifestyle change may be of benefit to your health is by first investigating your genetics and labs using a service such as SelfDecode to identify your body’s predetermined needs.

 Whilst there are no side effects listed on the Viviscal website due to the product being classed as an all natural supplement and not a drug, there have been some side effects linked to the Viviscal ingredients shared by users online.
 These include: